priyanga220/matific_blms/README.md

     1. Auth flow -> Stateles (REST api Standards) with JWT token authentication -> djangorestframework_simplejwt
-    2. Dependancy injection -> DI should be implmented (SOLID Principles) Tried to implment by integrating with "Django-dependency-injector", but configuration needs time
+    2. Dependancy injection -> DI should be implmented (SOLID Principles) Tried to implment by integrating with "Django-dependency-injector", but seems configuration needs time

     3. logging mechanism - Not focused on any logging in version 1 implementation, Need to implement.